Second Year

 Medical School: University of Hawaii, John A. Burns School of Medicine

-Undergraduate: Amherst College
+Undergraduate: Amherst College, Amherst, MA

 Why did you choose Columbia Orthopedics?